ajbmachon/buddah-bot/docs/prd/epic-3-chat-history-persistence.md

 - Each conversation is ephemeral with no persistence

 **Enhancement Details:**
-- **What's being added:** Vercel KV database setup, chat storage utility library, message persistence after streaming, thread history loading on page mount, thread management API routes
+- **What's being added:** AssistantCloud integration, automatic message persistence, thread management UI, conversation history sidebar
-- **How it integrates:** Extends existing `/api/chat` route to save messages, adds new API routes for thread retrieval, updates frontend to load and display history
+- **How it integrates:** Adds `cloud` prop to existing `useChatRuntime` hook, integrates built-in `<ThreadList />` component, zero backend code required
-- **Success criteria:** User sends messages, refreshes page, and sees complete conversation history restored
+- **Success criteria:** User sends messages, refreshes page, and sees complete conversation history restored automatically

+**Why AssistantCloud:**
+- Official Assistance UI persistence solution (native integration)
+- Zero custom backend code needed
+- Built-in thread management and UI components
+- Anonymous mode perfect for MVP (no user account management)
+- 4 stories instead of 7 (80% less implementation work)
+- Can migrate to self-hosted later if needed

 ## Stories

-### Story 3.1: Set Up Vercel KV Database and Install Package
+### Story 3.1: Set Up AssistantCloud and Configure Authentication

 **As a** developer,
-**I want** to create a Vercel KV database and install the client package, **so that** I can store and retrieve chat messages with minimal latency.
+**I want** to set up AssistantCloud with anonymous authentication, **so that** users can have persistent chat history without requiring account creation.

 **Acceptance Criteria:**
-1. Vercel KV database created via Vercel Dashboard:
-   - Navigate to Project → Storage → Create Database → KV
-   - Name: `buddahbot-kv`
-   - Database created successfully
+1. AssistantCloud account created at https://cloud.assistant-ui.com
+2. Project created in AssistantCloud dashboard with name `buddahbot`
-2. Environment variables automatically added to Vercel project:
+3. Environment variables configured:
-   - `KV_URL`
-   - `KV_REST_API_URL`
-   - `KV_REST_API_TOKEN`
-   - `KV_REST_API_READ_ONLY_TOKEN`
-3. `@vercel/kv` package installed via npm/yarn/pnpm
-4. Local development `.env.local` configured with KV credentials (copy from Vercel)
+   - `NEXT_PUBLIC_ASSISTANT_BASE_URL` - Frontend API URL from dashboard
+   - `ASSISTANT_API_KEY` - API key from dashboard (for future server-side operations)
+4. Anonymous mode enabled (browser session-based user IDs)
-5. Connection test successful (can read/write to KV in development)
+5. Connection test successful (can create and retrieve threads)
+6. `.env.local.example` updated with new environment variables
+7. Environment variables deployed to Vercel production

 ---

-### Story 3.2: Create Chat Storage Utility Library
+### Story 3.2: Integrate AssistantCloud with Existing Chat Runtime

-**As a** developer,
-**I want** a utility library for chat storage operations, **so that** I have consistent, type-safe functions for managing messages and threads.

-**Acceptance Criteria:**
-1. `lib/chat-storage.ts` file created with TypeScript interfaces:
-   - `Message` interface (role, content, createdAt)
-   - `Thread` interface (id, userId, title, createdAt, updatedAt)
-2. Functions implemented:
-   - `saveMessage(userId, threadId, message)` - appends message to thread
-   - `getThreadMessages(userId, threadId)` - retrieves all messages
-   - `getUserThreads(userId)` - lists all threads for user
-   - `deleteThread(userId, threadId)` - removes thread and messages
-   - `updateThreadMetadata(userId, threadId, lastMessage)` - updates thread info
-   - `generateThreadTitle(message)` - creates title from first message
-   - `generateThreadId()` - creates unique thread identifier
-3. Redis key structure documented:
-   - `user:{userId}:threads` - Set of thread IDs
-   - `user:{userId}:thread:{threadId}:meta` - Thread metadata
-   - `user:{userId}:thread:{threadId}:messages` - List of messages
-4. TTL (Time To Live) set to 90 days for all keys
-5. All functions include error handling
-6. Code follows TypeScript best practices with proper types

----

-### Story 3.3: Update Chat API to Save Messages After Streaming

-**As a** system,
-**I want** to persist user and assistant messages after streaming completes, **so that** conversations are stored for future retrieval.

-**Acceptance Criteria:**
-1. `/api/chat/route.ts` updated to accept `threadId` in request body
-2. Request validation includes `threadId` check (400 error if missing)
-3. Streaming response modified to capture complete assistant message
-4. After stream completion, both messages saved:
-   - User message saved with `role: 'user'`
-   - Assistant message saved with `role: 'assistant'`
-   - Both include `createdAt` ISO timestamps
-5. Storage failures logged but don't fail the streaming response
-6. Thread metadata updated with latest message for title generation
-7. Edge runtime compatibility maintained (no Node.js-only APIs)

----

-### Story 3.4: Update Frontend to Load and Restore Thread History

 **As a** user,
-**I want** my conversation history to load when I return to a thread, **so that** I can continue where I left off without losing context.
+**I want** my chat messages to be saved automatically, **so that** I can refresh the page and see my conversation history.

 **Acceptance Criteria:**
-1. Frontend generates or retrieves `threadId` on page mount:
-   - Check URL query parameter `?threadId=...`
-   - If missing, generate new thread ID and update URL
-   - If present, use existing thread ID
+1. AssistantCloud instance created in `app/assistant.tsx` with anonymous mode
-2. `threadId` passed to `useAssistant` hook in `body` parameter
+2. `cloud` prop passed to `useChatRuntime` hook
-3. On mount, fetch thread history from `/api/threads/[threadId]`
-4. `initialMessages` populated with loaded history
-5. Assistance UI displays full conversation history
-6. New messages append to existing thread
-7. URL updates without page reload when thread ID changes
-8. Loading state displayed while fetching history
-9. Empty threads (new conversations) start with empty message list
+3. Messages automatically persist to AssistantCloud after streaming
+4. Page refresh loads previous conversation automatically
+5. No manual save/load code required (handled by Assistance UI)
+6. Thread ID managed automatically by AssistantCloud
+7. First message in conversation auto-generates thread title
+8. No errors in console related to cloud persistence

 ---

-### Story 3.5: Create Thread History API Route

-**As a** developer,
-**I want** an API route to retrieve thread messages, **so that** the frontend can load conversation history.

-**Acceptance Criteria:**
-1. `/api/threads/[threadId]/route.ts` created with Edge runtime
-2. GET handler implemented accepting `threadId` from URL parameters
-3. Session validation ensures user can only access their own threads
-4. Messages retrieved using `getThreadMessages(userId, threadId)`
-5. Response format: `{ messages: Message[] }`
-6. Empty threads return `{ messages: [] }` (not 404)
-7. Unauthorized requests return 401
-8. Errors handled and logged appropriately

----

-### Story 3.6: (Optional) Implement Thread List Page
+### Story 3.3: Add Thread List Sidebar for Conversation History

 **As a** user,
-**I want** to see a list of all my previous conversations, **so that** I can navigate back to earlier spiritual guidance sessions.
+**I want** to see a list of my previous conversations, **so that** I can navigate back to earlier spiritual guidance sessions.

 **Acceptance Criteria:**
-1. `/threads/page.tsx` created with thread list UI
-2. Page fetches user threads from `/api/threads` endpoint
+1. `<ThreadList />` component added to `app/assistant.tsx`
+2. Sidebar layout implemented using `<SidebarProvider>` and `<SidebarInset>`
-3. Each thread displays:
+3. Thread list displays:
-   - Thread title (truncated first message)
+   - Thread titles (auto-generated from first message)
-   - Last updated timestamp (human-readable format)
+   - Last updated timestamp
-4. Threads sorted by most recent first
+   - Active thread indicator
-5. Clicking a thread navigates to `/?threadId={id}`
+4. Clicking a thread switches to that conversation
-6. "New Conversation" button creates fresh thread
+5. "New Conversation" button creates fresh thread
-7. Page protected by authentication middleware
-8. `/api/threads/route.ts` GET endpoint implemented:
-   - Retrieves threads using `getUserThreads(userId)`
-   - Returns `{ threads: Thread[] }`
-   - Session validated
+6. Thread list populated automatically from AssistantCloud
+7. Sidebar collapsible on mobile devices
+8. No custom thread management code required (built-in)

 ---

-### Story 3.7: Verify End-to-End Persistence in Production
+### Story 3.4: Verify End-to-End Persistence in Production

 **As a** user,
 **I want** confidence that my conversations are reliably saved and restored,